 - 250-word artist statement, explaining your current creative focus.

 - Artists may submit up to 3 artworks to be considered for acquisition each year, however, only one work may be purchased from a single artist within a given year.

-Images of artworks must be formatted as follows, burned to CD or DVD marked with the artist’s full name:
+Images of artworks must be formatted as follows, on a USB datastick, CD or DVD marked with the artist’s full name: